 If you’re borrowing the car from another driver, then it must be insured annually and remain insured for the period of the learner driver policy.
 If you’re insuring your own car, that is owned and registered in your name, there doesn’t need to be any other insurance on the car.

 We guarantee to update the Motor Insurance Database (MID) every 7 days and in some cases more often but we always recommend always having a copy of your Insurance Certificate with you during the period of cover.
 You can drive the vehicle legally between the dates and times shown on the insurance certificate issued to you when the insurance was completed.

 Yes.
 If you’re insuring your own car there doesn’t need to be any other insurance on the vehicle.
 However, the car must be owned and registered in your name for you to be able to complete the insurance process.

 Yes; however the vehicle must be annually insured in someone else’s name for the duration of the learner policy in order for you to drive it.
-However, you must declare to us that you are not the registered keeper of the car.
+You must declare to us that you are not the registered keeper of the car.

 When you pass your test, all cover under your learner driver policy stops immediately.
 You will need to have different insurance to drive your vehicle back from the test centre.
 If there are days left on your policy, you can cancel the policy and you’ll get a refund for the full days you haven’t used.
 To cancel, send us an email and don’t forget to include your policy number.